angulardart/site-angulardart/src/angular/guide/architecture.md

 <div class="l-sub-section" markdown="1">
-  While **a component is technically a directive**, this architectural overview separates components from directives because components are a distinctive part of, and central to, Angular applications.
+  While **a component is technically a directive**, this architectural overview separates components from directives because components are a distinctive part of, and central to, Angular apps.
 </div>

 Two *other* kinds of directives exist: _structural_ and _attribute_ directives.